TinevimboMusingadi/1_A_open_world/README.md

-# Dynamic Game Engine with LLM Integration
+# Dynamic Game Engine with LLM Integration Called open World.

 A research project that creates a dynamic game engine using LLMs to modify gameplay in real-time based on natural language descriptions.

 ## 🎮 Concept

 This project enables users to:
 - Start with a default 2D platformer game world